ffarouq56709/tallprojectlocal/README.md

 # tallprojectlocal
 Created &amp; hosted a web server, that displayed gene expression data across cancer types, gene expression data across cell lines, as well as gene patient expression data across cancer subtypes.
 TALLSorts was also used to be able to run gene expression matrices and load predictions risk model is just a variant of TALLSorts.
+NOT avaliable for public use.
+Files Contained sensitive patient data